Gunour

 Gunour is a town and tehsil located in the Panna district, within the Madhya Pradesh state in central India.
 It's one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.

 Geography

 Gunour is located on 24.46°N 80.25°E. It has an average elevation of 406 metres (1332 ft).
 It's belongs to Sagar Division.
 488058 is pin code of Gunour.

+Saleha is a other major town belongs to Gunour Tehsil.

 Population

 The Gunaur village has population of 5,734 of which 2,939 are males while 2,795 are females as per Population Census 2011.

 Assembly Constituency

 Gunnaor Assembly constituency(constituency number 59) is one of the 3 Vidhan Sabha constituencies located in Panna district.
 This constituency covers the entire Gunour tehsil, Gunour, Devendranagar and Kakarhati nagar panchayats and part of Panna tehsil of the district.